Order Optimal Regret Bounds for Sharpe Ratio Optimization under Thompson Sampling: Introduction

 \subsection{Related Literature}

-The \ac{MAB} framework has been extensively studied as a formal approach for sequential decision-making under uncertainty, with classical objectives focusing on the maximization of cumulative rewards \cite{auer2002finite}, \cite{bubeck2012regret}.
-A considerable amount of work has employed information-theoretic measures such as mutual information, entropy, and KL-divergence to establish regret bounds that capture the exploration cost inherent in this framework \cite{russo2016information, lattimore2020bandit}.
-However, most existing work assumes risk-neutral objectives that prioritize only the expected reward, without considering higher-order moments of the reward distribution like variance.
-Optimizing the \ac{SR}, a key risk-adjusted performance metric widely used in finance requires estimating both the mean and variance of rewards simultaneously, introduces a fundamentally complex learning challenge.
+The \ac{MAB} framework has been widely studied for sequential decision-making under uncertainty, with classical formulations focusing on maximizing expected cumulative rewards~\cite{auer2002finite,bubeck2012regret}.
+A substantial body of work has analyzed exploration strategies using information-theoretic tools such as mutual information, entropy, and \ac{KL} divergence to obtain distribution-dependent regret bounds~\cite{russo2016information,lattimore2020bandit}.
+However, these formulations assume risk neutrality and evaluate arms solely by their expected rewards, ignoring higher-order distributional characteristics such as reward variability.
+In contrast, optimizing the \ac{SR} requires estimating both the mean and the variance of the reward distribution, which introduces additional statistical and algorithmic challenges.

+Although the \ac{SR} originates from financial portfolio theory, it has also been applied in other machine learning settings.
+For example, in fairness-aware learning, the Sharpe predictor proposed in~\cite{liu2021sharpe} evaluates classifiers by balancing predictive accuracy and fairness.
+Similarly, in reinforcement learning from human feedback (RLHF), a Sharpe-inspired criterion has been used to guide prompt selection by balancing expected model improvement and uncertainty~\cite{belakaria2025sharpe}.
+These examples illustrate how the \ac{SR} can serve more generally as a metric for balancing performance and variability.